ianyfan/alevel/physics/specification.md

 2.3.6
-1 Appearance of the diffraction pattern from a single slit 2 The plane transmission diffraction grating at normal incidence; optical details of the spectrometer will not be required 3 Derivation of \\(d\sin\theta = n\lambda\\) where \\(n\\) is the order number 4 Applications; e.g. to spectral analysis of light from stars
+1 Appearance of the diffraction pattern from a single slit 2 The plane transmission diffraction grating at normal incidence
+\ Optical details of the spectrometer will not be required 3 Derivation of \\(d\sin\theta = n\lambda\\) where \\(n\\) is the order number 4 Applications; e.g. to spectral analysis of light from stars